A General Design-Based Framework and Estimator for Randomized Experiments: Variance characterizing operator

-We will now show that $A$ is positive semi-definite, symmetric, and bounded.
-The fact that $A$ is positive semidefinite follows directly from the fact that $V$ is a positive semidefinite form, as $\iprod{A x, x} = V(x, x) \geq 0$.
-The fact that $A$ is symmetric follows from the symmetry of $V$ as
+The next step is to show that $A$ is positive semi-definite, self-adjoint, and bounded.
+The fact that $A$ is positive semidefinite follows directly from the fact that $V$ is positive semidefinite, as $\iprod{A x, x} = V(x, x) \geq 0$.
+The fact that $A$ is self-adjoint follows from the symmetry of $V$, as